-Creating a landscape that offers the same utility to wildlife as a natural habitat, which is ultimately the goal, will offer you the opportunity to enjoy a greater diversity of wildlife species year around.
+No doubt, by creating a landscape that offers the same utility to wildlife as natural habitat, you will enjoy a greater diversity of wildlife species year around.
 But the real satisfaction is coming to understand the components of wildlife habitat and how wildlife depend those components.
 By coming to understand wildlife habitat, you will learn firsthand, and hands on, how to comprehend land from wildlife’s perspective.
 You will become an ecologist in every sense of the word.

 An urban wildlife habitat should accomplish two things.
 It should meet your needs, such as aesthetics, maintenance and cost, as well as meet the needs of wildlife: cover, food, water and space.